-- See Section 4.9, Using the Execution Graph with System Analyzer. - In addition to the Execution Graph, you may find the Count columns in the CPU Load and Task Load summary views useful for analyzing the execution sequence.
-See Section 4.7.1, Summary View for CPU Load and Section 4.8.1, Summary View for Task Load. - Section 4.9.1, How the Execution Graph Works with System Analyzer - Section 3.8, Special Features of System Analyzer Data Views - □ To troubleshoot data loss: Section 3.6.3, If System Analyzer Events are Being Dropped
+- If you have a multi-core application, you may find the Concurrency view useful for analyzing when the multiple cores are used efficiently.
+See Section 4.8, Using the Concurrency Feature. - If you have multiple Task threads, you may find the Task Profiler useful for determining how much time each Task spends in various execution states.
+See Section 4.15, Using the Task Profiler. - You may also find the Count columns in the CPU Load and Task Load summary views useful for analyzing the execution sequence.
+See Section 4.10.1, Summary View for CPU Load and Section 4.12.1, Summary View for Task Load.

+- Section 4.16.1, How the Execution Graph Works - Section 3.8, Special Features of System Analyzer Data Views - To troubleshoot data loss: Section 3.6.3, If System Analyzer Events are Being Dropped